mbahl1670/ch15-16-groupProject2-dpTracker/README.md

 * Largest challenge (as with any group project) was coordinating meeting times with group members
 * Handlebars in general was fairly new to us, had difficulties importing the correct information
 * Our initial "new technology" was intended to provide a random picture of your dog's breed when a button was clicked.
 We were unable to get the API up and running though and the technology was changed
+  * We were able to somewhat get the api call for a dog picture to work, issues arise when the API does not recoginize the dog breed name.

 ## Directions for Future Development
 * Clean up login/sign-up form & allow users to enter more than 1 dog